Mindfulness-Based Cognitive Therapy (MBCT) in Headington

 I hold a degree in Human Physiology from the University of Aberdeen and have worked in patient-facing roles in Oxford hospitals for 25 years (click ‘My Story to if you want to find out more about me – and how I came to mindfulness and then teaching mindfulness).

 I was awarded the Oxford Mindfulness Foundation’s Trained Teacher Certificate following 2 years of study and supervision.
-I am now an experienced mindfulness teacher – teaching Mindfulness-Based Cognitive Therapy (MBCT) one-to-one, in small groups and in the workplace.
+I am now an expersmall groups in the workplace.
 I teach MBCT via three different, evidence-based pathways – with clients choosing the one for them from depending on their time constraints and general circumstances (see below for more details of the 3 pathways).

 MBCT has been shown in rigorous clinical studies to be as effective as both antidepressants and CBT for recurrent depression.
 MBCT has also been shown to have beneficial effects on a wide range of other mental health problems – including stress, worry, anxiety and the suffering caused by chronic pain and incurable conditions.
 For everyone, other benefits include enhancing concentration and focus, coping skills and resilience.